William Shemin: Biography

-William "Bill" Shemin was born in Bayonne, New Jersey.
+William "Bill" Shemin was born in Bayonne, New Jersey to Russian Jewish immigrants.
 During his teenage years, he played semi-pro baseball.
 He graduated from the New York State Ranger School in 1914, and went on to work as a forester in Bayonne.
 Shemin enlisted in the Army, October 2, 1917.
 Upon completion of basic training at Camp Greene, North Carolina, he was assigned as a rifleman to Company G, 47th Infantry Regiment, 4th Infantry Division, American Expeditionary Forces, in France.

 While serving as a rifleman from August 7–9, 1918, Shemin left the cover of his platoon's trench and crossed open space, repeatedly exposing himself to heavy machine gun and rifle fire to rescue the wounded.
 After officers and senior non-commissioned officers had become casualties, Shemin took command of the platoon and displayed great initiative under fire, until he was wounded on August 9.
 It was for this action that Shemin was originally awarded the Distinguished Service Cross on December 19, 1919.
 Some 96 years later, this Distinguished Service Cross award would be upgraded to the Medal of Honor.
 Shemin was hospitalized for three months as a result of the wounds he suffered in this action which included those from shrapnel and a machine gun bullet that pierced his helmet and lodged behind his left ear.
 Following his recovery, he served on light duty as part of the Army occupation in Germany and Belgium until he completed his tour.
 Shemin received the Purple Heart for his combat wounds.

 Shemin was honorably discharged in August 1919, and went on to get a degree from the New York State College of Forestry at Syracuse University.
 After graduation, he started a greenhouse and landscaping business in the Bronx, New York, where he raised three children.
 Shemin died in 1973.

-Medal of Honor Citation
+Medal of Honor citation

-Military Awards
+Military awards

 Shemin's military decorations and awards include: